luis122448/smart-shell-bash/README.md

 This script will:
 - Create the namespace `smart-shell-production`.
 - Create a secret with the provided database password.
-- Apply the ConfigMap.
+- Apply the ConfigMap with your domain configuration.
-- Deploy PostgreSQL, MongoDB, and Redis.
-- Wait for the databases to be ready.
-- Deploy the Spring Boot backend and Angular frontend.
+- Deploy all databases and applications.
-- Expose the application via an Ingress.
+- Dynamically configure and apply the Ingress resource based on the settings in the `configmap.yml`.

 ## Production SSL and Nginx Configuration